 VPC networks, including their associated routes and firewall rules, are global resources.
 They are not associated with any particular region or zone.

 Subnets are regional resources.
-Each subnet defines a range of IP addresses.
-For more information about networks and subnets, see networks and subnets.
+Each subnet defines a range of IPv4 addresses.

-Resources within a VPC network can communicate with one another using internal (private) IPv4 addresses, subject to applicable network firewall rules.
+Resources within a VPC network can communicate with one another by using internal IPv4 addresses, subject to applicable network firewall rules.
 For more information, see communication within the network.